DV

 ETF Comparison

-A head-to-head comparison of Schwab U.S. Dividend Equity ETF and iShares 0-3 Month Treasury Bond ETF covering yield, cost, risk, and income potential.
+A head-to-head comparison of the Schwab US Dividend Equity ETF and the iShares 0-3 Month Treasury Bond ETF covering income, risk, drawdown, and the different roles they play.

 Visual comparison